lhoursquentin/clash/README.md

 but that it respects POSIX, which means that you can still use bash arrays in POSIX mode for instance even if those do not appear once in the [specification](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html).

-So does clash support the Bourne shell?
-Well it hasn't been tested (though it's unlikely since the original Bourne shell didn't support functions), but technically any POSIX compliant shell supporting `local` should be able to use **clash**, and if it doesn't feel free to open an issue.
+So does **clash** work with the Bourne shell?
+It hasn't been tested (though it's unlikely since the original Bourne shell didn't support functions), but technically any POSIX compliant shell supporting `local` should be able to use **clash**, and if it doesn't feel free to open an issue.